 That evening, we went for a celebratory meal in the nearby township of Sekenani with our safari guides, probably not your typical Masai Mara tourist activity.

-Dinner was very typically Kenyan – greens, potatoes, ugali, tomato and onion with chilli, nyama choma, all eaten with our hands and washed down with a Tusker beer.
+Dinner was very typically Kenyan – greens, potatoes, ugali (maize porridge), tomato and onion with chilli, nyama choma (roast meat), all eaten with our hands and washed down with a Tusker beer.

-Afterwards, we went to local bar, Rex’s, where we were the only tourists.
-We sat around a camp fire, whilst disco lights flashed above us, drinking Konyagi and Coke with men from the township, safari guides and Maasai warriors.
+Afterward, we went to a local bar, Rex’s, where we were the only tourists.
+We sat around a campfire, whilst disco lights flashed above us, drinking Konyagi and Coke with men from the township, safari guides, and Maasai warriors.

-One of the girls in our group was celebrating her 30th birthday a couple of days later (she was leaving us after the Mara), so my friends at Mara Explorers Camp baked her a cake and brought it down to the bar, and we shared it out amongst everyone there.
+One of the girls in our group was celebrating her 30th birthday a couple of days later so my friends at Mara Explorers Camp baked her a cake and brought it down to the bar, and we shared it out amongst everyone there.

 The next day was spent with our guide, Mike, who we all affectionately called Maasai Mike, who took us on a hike up Siana Hill (although some of the group thought it was more of a mountain than a hill) where we were treated to amazing views over the Masai Mara.